octopusfarm/octopusfarm/docs/index.md

 ### Assume that use cases will change in ways that cannot be predicted.
 One of the biggest time sinks is code which assumes that the only use cases that matter are the ones that have been asked for so far.
 A decision that appears to save ten minutes may propagate through the codebase until it takes ten weeks to fix, and that's not hyperbole.
 There are cases where it's _far_ worse than that.
 In fact, according to NIST, [bugs become exponentially more expensive to fix the further they get from your workstation](https://deepsource.io/blog/exponential-cost-of-fixing-bugs/).
+Over-coupling your code to present use cases _is_ bug: you're eventually going to have to fix it, and it's going to take at least as much time and risk as any other kind of bug.

 Another thing: It's not just the time, but the _risk._ If you ship sort-of-okay code now, and then have to refactor it and ship that later, you'll be taking a risk in production _twice_ rather than once.